A long term review....

 After changing the batteries several times, Garmin sent a second pair of pedals to try.
 Issues persisted with both pairs.
 Then in June 2018, Garmin admitted that it had a problem with water damage caused by an insufficient battery cover design.
 All customers were treated to a new set of revised covers, and all new pairs come fitted with the updated cover as standard.

 The first replacement cover pinged off after being clipped in a crit race – but the second replacement set of covers hasn’t yielded incredible results, either.
 It seems performance can be boosted using a clever hack involving a piece of cardboard which closes the gap between contact and battery – but this may void your warranty and is not advised by Garmin.

 All this is a shame, because the Vector 3’s would be the most beautiful power meter solution in the world.
 If they’d only work consistently.

 Garmin Vector 3: the construction

 When power meter pedals arrived on the scene they seemed like the ultimate solution.

-The power meter is housed inside the pedal – a pair of which weighs 324g (claimed weight is 316g).
+A pair weighs 324g (claimed weight is 316g).
 The pedals themselves, initially made by external brand Exustar, have become an in-house project, produced by Garmin.
-They weigh less, use needle bearings instead of bronze and can support a rider weight up to 105kg, which is an increase.
+They use needle bearings instead of bronze and can support a rider weight up to 105kg.